All the flavors that you love about chicken pot pie, but save you time and calories! This chicken pot pie soup is creamy, hearty, and super delicious.

-- 1/2 cup chopped sweet onion
+- ½ cup chopped sweet onion

-- 1/3 cup all-purpose flour
+- ⅓ cup all-purpose flour

 - 1 teaspoon fresh thyme (or 1/4 teaspoon dried)

-- 1/8 teaspoon ground nutmeg
+- ⅛ teaspoon ground nutmeg

 - 2 cups shredded cooked chicken (cooked turkey will work too)

-- 1/2 cup frozen peas
+- ½ cup frozen peas

 - Stir in the flour until blended.
-Then slowly add the chicken broth, salt, pepper, thyme and nutmeg.
-Bring to a light boil over medium high heat, stirring occasionally.
-Boil until the potatoes are fork tender.
+Slowly whisk in the chicken stock, thyme, and nutmeg, salt, and pepper.
+Bring to a light boil over medium-high heat.
+Reduce the heat to medium.
+Stirring occasionally, simmer until the potatoes are fork tender.
+Reduce the heat to low to stop any boiling.

-- Reduce the heat to low so it is no longer at a boil.
-Then add a spoonful or the soup to the half and half to temper it.
-Stir together and then slow stir into the soup.
+- In a small bowl, stir together half-and-half with 1 teaspoon of soup to temper it.
+Slowly stir into the soup.
 Add the chicken and frozen peas.
-Heat through and then add more salt, pepper and thyme if desired.
+Heat through and add more salt, pepper, and thyme, if desired.